nbauersfeld/sma/README.md

 04.evaluate
 contains first evaluation results of two NO2 projects and a training for a OLS model with test conclusions are given at the end of this file

+notes

+- html prints of the jupyther notebooks are given in the html folder
+- raw sample data ist given in the raw folder
+- evaluation, training and test data is given in the data folder